arpanghosh8453/public-fitbit-projects/README.md

 8. To use the Grafana dashboard, please use the [JSON files](https://github.com/arpanghosh8453/public-fitbit-projects/tree/main/Grafana_Dashboard) downloaded directly from the Grafana_Dashboard of the project (there are separate versions of the dashboard for influxdb v1 and v2) or use the import code **23088** (for influxdb-v1) or **23090** (for influxdb-v2) to pull them directly from the Grafana dashboard cloud.

 9. In the Grafana dashboard, the heatmap panels require an additional plugin you must install.
-This can be done very easily with docker commands.
+This can be done by using the `GF_PLUGINS_PREINSTALL=marcusolsson-hourly-heatmap-panel` environment variable like in the [compose.yml](./compose.yml) file, or after the creation of the container with docker commands.
 Just run `docker exec -it grafana grafana cli plugins install marcusolsson-hourly-heatmap-panel` and then run `docker restart grafana` to apply that plugin update.
 Now, you should be able to see the Heatmap panels on the dashboard loading successfully.

 ---